mathspp/mathspp/pages/04.talks/_20240404-503-days-working-full-time-on-foss-lessons-learned/split-talk.md

 In this talk I share my experience working on a FOSS project full-time for 503, sharing some of the non-technical lessons I learned along the way.

+These lessons fall into 4 broad categories:

+ 1. how to get a tech job;
+ 2. how to manage your ego;
+ 3. how to interact with users; and
+ 4. how to work with a big codebase.

 ===

 ![](_slide.webp)